TAUSBV/dqf-api/v3/README.md

 * **overwrite:** _Required_.
 Its value (true/false) depends on how the integrator is handling the segment revisions.
 	- If this is set to true, the whole revision history of a segment should be posted every time the method is called (e.g. when saving a document after review) because it overwrites existing records in our end.
 	- If set to false, then only the new and un-posted revisions should be sent.
-	- **IMPORTANT!!: Please note that currently only the option TRUE is supported.
+	- **IMPORTANT!!: Please note that currently _only_ the option TRUE is supported.
 This means that you need to repost the whole set of revision objects for a segment with any new post.**
 * **revisions:** The core json object.
 Based on the applied Review Settings, the json content may differ.
 	- If the review settings are _correction only_, then the errors array should be omitted.
 	- If the review settings are _error annotation only_, the correction object should be omitted.
 	**Note:** If there is no way to prevent the user from editing a translation (i.e. include the correction object in the API call), the corrections can still be posted but they will be not taken into consideration for reporting purposes.
-	- If the review settings include the _combined scenario_, **both** error array and correction objects are expected.
+	- If the review settings include the _combined scenario_, both error array and correction objects are expected.

-**IMPORTANT: A single revision object can contain multiple error annotations but only _one_ correction.
+**IMPORTANT: A single _revisions_ object can contain multiple error annotations but only _one_ correction.
 Keep this in mind when posting reviewed content.**

 Some comments on the other fields that may not be self-explanatory: